Landscape Ontario

 Register for Safety Groups

 The Safety Groups Program is designed to promote health and safety in the workplace.
-This is accomplished through mentoring, pooling of resources and sharing of best practices between member firms, their sponsor and the Workplace Safety and Insurance Board (WSIB).
+This is accomplished through mentoring, pooling of resources and sharing of best practices among member firms and the Workplace Safety and Insurance Board (WSIB).
 Member firms can receive, along with improved safety records, financial benefits, in the form of rebates from the WSIB.

-Landscape Ontario is currently sponsoring a safety group made up of firms from the horticultural / agricultural / landscape / grounds maintenance / garden centre / nursery sector.
-In 2010, our total group rebate on WSIB insurance premiums was $1,600,000.
+Landscape Ontario has sponsored a safety group made up of firms from the horticultural, agricultural, landscape, grounds maintenance, garden centre, and nursery sector, with a total group rebate on WSIB insurance premiums of $1,566,765.

-At the start of the year, member firms select five safety elements they will initiate or improve upon, from a list provided by the WSIB.
+At the start of the year, member firms select five safety elements from a list provided by the WSIB.
 Firms attend meetings, share ideas and pool resources; learning from each other how to put these initiatives into place.

 At the end of the year, the safety group can receive a rebate, based on the entire group's success in the program.
 For example, if the average firm implements 60 per cent of its changes, then the group will receive 60 per cent of the potential rebate.